remko/kburns/README.md

 This will look for a slide which filename starts with `001` and show the text *Day 1* during that slide.
 It will be converted to a `srt` file embedded in the resulting `mkv` file.

+You can also prefix a filename with a T and the text will be put into a full screen black slide just before the image itself.
+You can add up to two lines of text repeating the same prefix.

 Example: